SudoBrendan/lab-helm-101/README.md

 ### Pull

-To make changes to this workhop, pull the repository and submodules
+To make changes to this workshop, pull the repository and submodules

 ```sh
 git clone --recurse-submodules <this repo url>